Nintails-TF/tabula-rasa/tabula-rasa/03_Hobbies and Interests/Chess/Game Analysis/2025_July/Week_4_Games.md

 Opening: Caro-Kann

 Critical Positions:
 - 8. b5!? - The problem with this move, is that white has the reply of a5 and it hurts my position.
 It doesn't develop a piece or directly fight for centre which is more key in this opening position.
 Routing my static knight to c6.
-Rc8 is also good,
+Rc8 is also good.
+I didn't see that reply to my move.
+I always seem to underestimate pawns.
 - 9. Qb6? - The issue with this queen move though it seems natural, is the fact that the combination of dxc5, bxc5, then b4.
 Makes the queen a target and gives white lots of tempo and space to play with.
 Putting me on the back foot if he sees this pawn break idea.
 - 12. Qxc5? - Why am I not taking with the bishop, it is free development???
 White can then attack my queen and win tempo.

-Blunders/Mistakes:
-- Move X: [what happened]
-- Why: [rushed/didn't check threats/pattern blindness]
+Just a very bad move, and after I said not to do so.

 Key Learning:
-- Opening:
+- Opening: Focus on piece development if you have time and no obvious tactic.
-- Middlegame:
+- Middlegame: Look at threats your opponent can potentially make.
-- Endgame:
+- Endgame: Offering a queen trade is good, but don't let him make developing moves whilst blocking your queen.
+Focus on any actual threats you can make.

-One thing to remember: [Your main takeaway]
+One thing to remember: Focus on development of the pieces in the opening.